 - juice of ½ lemon

-2. Peel 6 cloves of roasted garlic from the bulb and place in blender.
-Set remaining garlic aside.
+2. When cool, peel 6 cloves of roasted garlic from the bulb and place in blender.
 Add the remaining ingredients to the roasted garlic and blend until well mixed.
 Taste for seasoning.
-Add a pinch of sea salt if desired.
-Place in a container and keep refrigerated.
+Add a pinch of sea salt to taste.
+Store dressing in a mason jar & keep refrigerated.
 Keeps up to one week.